'Something out of a police state': Anti-monarchy protesters arrested ahead of King Charles' coronation - KTVZ

 ‘Something out of a police state’: Anti-monarchy protesters arrested ahead of King Charles’ coronation

-Several anti-monarchy protesters have been arrested in central London ahead of the coronation of King Charles III, their group has said, as the Metropolitan Police force faces scrutiny for its approach toward demonstrators at the historic event.
+London’s Metropolitan Police said it made 52 arrests during the coronation of King Charles III on Saturday, as the force faces growing scrutiny over its attitude toward anti-monarchy demonstrators.

-Thousands gathered in central London on Saturday to celebrate the once-in-a-generation event.
+Thousands gathered in central London on Saturday to celebrate the once-in-a-generation occasion.
 But it also drew demonstrators, with protesters wearing yellow T-shirts booing and shouting “Not My King” throughout the morning.

-Republic, Britain’s largest anti-monarchy group, told CNN that police — without providing any reason — arrested the organizers of Saturday’s anti-monarchy protest.
+Republic, Britain’s largest anti-monarchy group, told CNN that police — without providing any reason — arrested organizers of the anti-monarchy protest.

 At around 7 a.m.
 (2 a.m.
 ET) police stopped six of Republic’s organizers and told them they were detaining and searching them, Republic director Harry Stratton told CNN at the protest.

-Graham Smith, the chief executive of Republic, was among those detained on Saturday morning, according to a video shared by the Alliance of European Republican Movements.
+Graham Smith, the chief executive of Republic, was among those detained, according to a video shared by the Alliance of European Republican Movements.

 “They didn’t say why they were arresting them.
 They didn’t tell them or us where they were taking them.
 It really is like something out of a police state,” Stratton said.